mem0ai/chat-bot-template-py/README.md

 - We use OpenAI's embedding model to create embeddings for chunks and ChatGPT API as LLM to get answer given the relevant docs.
 Make sure that you have an OpenAI account and an API key.
 If you have don't have an API key, you can create one by visiting [this link](https://platform.openai.com/account/api-keys).

-- Click on Secrets and add the required environment variables, you can check sample.env fo reference.
+- Rename the `sample.env` to `.env` and set your environment variables.

 ```bash
 OPENAI_API_KEY=""